Organizing Integration (OI)

 A basic part of the program is to communicate with different stakeholders - primarily public or private sector actors and civil society involved in initiatives for labor market integration of foreigners.
 Mistra Urban Futures is used as a platform for knowledge creation, as well as discussing, communicating and disseminating research results.

-Works as Associate Professor at Gothenburg Research Institute and is project leader for Organizing IntegrationContact me
+Andreas Diedrich is Associate Professor at Gothenburg Research Institute and Project Leader for the project Organizing Integration.Contact me

 Henrietta Palmer är arkitekt och professor i urban design på Chalmers i Göteborg.
 Hon är också vice vetenskaplig chef vid Mistra Urban Futures.